 Please click on the links below for specific guidance and important information for:

-Federal Moratorium on Evictions Through March 31, 2021
+Federal Moratorium on Evictions Extended Through June 30, 2021

 The Biden administration extended an order which is intended to temporarily halt residential evictions as a result of COVID-19.
-This eviction moratorium was enacted through the Centers for Disease Control and Prevention to prevent further spread of COVID-19.
-The order makes it illegal to evict any individual who qualifies, and allows tenants to stay in their housing through March 31, 2021.
+The order makes it illegal to evict any individual who qualifies, and allows tenants to stay in their housing through June 30, 2021.